ocean-data-challenges/2023_SSH_mapping_train_eNATL60_test_NATL60-/README.md

 The two references simulations used are the **NATL60-CMJ165** and the **eNATL60-BLB002** simulations, both based on the NEMO model, tide-free, and with a nature run grid resolution of 1/60°.
 - **NATL60-CMJ165** covers the North Atlantic region, and provides hourly output data.
 For more detailed information, please visit this link: [NATL60-CJM165 Information](https://github.com/meom-configurations/NATL60-CJM165).
 - **eNATL60-BLB002**: This simulation covers an extended area, including the tropical/equatorial Atlantic, the entire Mediterranean Sea, and the Black Sea.
 It offers a more realistic simulation, including surface pressure forcing, but it does not have the explicit resolution of tides.
 The nature run grid resolution is 1/60° with hourly output.
 You can find additional information at this link: [eNATL60 Information](https://github.com/ocean-next/eNATL60).
--

 For convenience and memory consideration, we have reinterpolated both of these simulations onto two different grid resolutions: **1/20°** and **1/8°**.
 Additionally, we have provided **daily mean resampling** for these datasets.

 ### Observations

-The SSH observations include simulations of seven altimeters data: Altika, CryoSat-2, HaiYang-2Ag, HaiYang-2B, Jason 3, Sentinel-3a, and Sentinel-3b.
-This nadir altimeters constellation is operating since 2019.
+The SSH observations include simulations of seven altimeters data: Jason-3, Sentinel-3a, Sentinel-3b, Cryosat-2, Saral/Altika, Haiyang-2a, Haiyang-2b.
+This nadir altimeters constellation was operating during the 2019-2020 period.
 No observation error is considered in this challenge.

 ### Data sequence and use